A Workshop and Festival for Lovers of Chamber Music

 The Conference enables committed chamber musicians to learn and grow, by offering outstanding chamber music coaching, faculty concerts and seminars, and opportunities for spontaneous free playing, in a beautiful setting.
-At the same time, it supports new chamber music composition and performance through a vibrant program of composer residencies.
+At the same time, it supports new chamber music composition and performance through the Composers’ Forum, a vibrant program of composer residencies.
 This combination of features creates a unique and exhilarating musical immersion.

 The Conference runs for four weeks in July and August.
 Most participants attend for one or two weeks.
 Conference participants comprise amateur musicians who range in age and ability, and who play strings (violin, viola, cello, and double bass), woodwinds (flute, oboe, clarinet, bassoon, and horn), and piano.
 All participants share a passion for chamber music and the desire for an intensive and rewarding learning experience.

 The Conference faculty includes outstanding artists who combine concert careers with a dedication to teaching.
 Members of the faculty perform regularly as soloists, chamber musicians, and orchestra players, and many teach at major conservatories and university music departments nationwide and beyond.

 At the Conference, the coaching program and concert series feature a tremendous diversity of music, from the Classical period to the present.
 In addition to the core string quartet and wind quintet repertoire, the Conference explores works for many combinations of piano, woodwinds, and strings.
 Participants are encouraged to submit repertoire requests in advance of the Conference.